V for Vendetta: A Cry of Freedom

 V

-James McTeigue: The Director of the film
+James McTeigue: The Film's Director

-The film's screenplay by Andy and Larry Wachowski
+The Screenplay by Andy and Larry Wachowski

 The Main Characters: A Complementary Duo